influxdata/influxdb-client-java/flux-client/README.md

 ### Advanced Usage

-#### Gzip's support
+#### Gzip support

-> Currently unsupported by server.
+> Currently unsupported by the server.

 #### Log HTTP Request and Response
-The Requests and Responses can be logged by changing LogLevel.
+The Requests and Responses can be logged by changing the LogLevel.
 LogLevel values are NONE, BASIC, HEADER, BODY.
-Note that applying `BODY` LogLevel will disable chunking while streaming a loads whole response into memory.
+Note that applying the `BODY` LogLevel will disable chunking while streaming and will load the whole response into memory.

 ```java
 fluxClient.setLogLevel(Level.HEADERS);